cloudrift-ai/rift-docs/docs/tutorials/run-ollama-tutorial.md

 sidebar_position: 2
 ---

-# LLM/LLVM Inference with Ollama
+# LLM (and Vision) Inference with Ollama

 <div>
 <img src={require("/static/img/llama.png").default} alt="Ollama"/>
 </div>

-In this tutorial, we will see how to run Ollama using the Fair Compute platform.
+In this tutorial, we will explore how to run LLM inference with Ollama using the Fair Compute platform.

 ## Pull and Run the Ollama Image

 Once you have rented a GPU and connected to the Fair server, run the following Docker command to pull and start the Docker container for Ollama: